kodama78/brewology/README.md

 ###Parris & Trevor
 Converting .csv file to mongodb with mlab.com
-09/27/2016 - Completed conversion od CSV file to mongoDB on mLab.
+09/27/2016 - Completed conversion of CSV file to mongoDB on mLab.
 Read about the conversion process [here](/development_process/database.md).